-Kazoo is a new kind of quarterly print magazine for girls, ages 5 to 10—one that inspires them to be strong, smart, fierce and, above all, true to themselves.
+Kazoo is a new kind of quarterly print magazine for girls, ages 5 to 12—one that celebrates them for being strong, smart, fierce and, above all, true to themselves.

 Hi, my name’s Erin Bried, and I’m the founder of Kazoo.
 Last spring, my 5-year-old daughter and I were looking for a cool magazine to read together, and when we couldn’t find one we loved, we decided to make our own.
 (Having spent nearly two decades as a writer and editor at the glossiest publications in the country, I knew we could do it, too.)